 This ability replaces bolster, fear aura, and miasma.

 Vampiric Power (Su)

-    At 2nd level, a vampire gains DR 5/ silver, resist ice and lightning 10, and he no longer has a

-    reflection in a mirror or casts a shadow.
-In addition, the vampire gains the ability to turn himself

-    into a dire rat, dire bat, or wolf for one minute per vampire level.
-A vampire loses his ability to

-    speak while in this form because he is limited to the sounds that a normal, untrained animal can

-    make, but he can communicate normally with other animals of the same general grouping as his new

-    form.
-Changing form (to animal or back) is a standard action and doesn’t provoke an attack of
+At 2nd level, a vampire gains DR 5/ silver, resist ice and lightning 10, and he no longer has a reflection in a mirror or casts a shadow.
+In addition, the vampire gains the ability to turn himself into a dire rat, dire bat, or wolf for one minute per necromancer level.
+A vampire loses his ability to speak while in this form because he is limited to the sounds that a normal, untrained animal can make, but he can communicate normally with other animals of the same general grouping as his new form.
+Changing form (to animal or back) is a standard action and doesn’t provoke an attack of opportunity.

-    opportunity.
 He can use this ability a number of times per day equal to 3 + his Charisma modifier.

-    - If the form the vampire assumes has any of the following abilities, he gains the listed ability:

-    climb 60 feet, fly 60 feet (good maneuverability), swim 60 feet, darkvision 60 feet, low-light

-    vision, scent, grab, pounce, and trip.
+- If the form the vampire assumes has any of the following abilities, he gains the listed ability: climb 60 feet, fly 60 feet (good maneuverability), swim 60 feet, darkvision 60 feet, low-light vision, scent, grab, pounce, and trip.